vanruc/todoApp/README.md

 As you can see our `Todo List` is not showing `Created By` and `Assign To` columns yet, and we also do not want to show `Actual Start Date` and `Actual Finish Date` columns.

-You can absolute complete it by your self right!
+You can absolute complete it by yourself!

 Once you done with your query declaration you can compare with my query below:

 ```xml
 <query documentName="Todo" name="qTodo">
 	<description>All Todo</description>